Our tenancy agreements explain everything we are responsible for and everything our customers are responsible for.

 • if there has previously been an Assignment of Tenancy

 If you inherit a tenancy, it will be on the same terms and conditions.
-We may ask you to provide evidence about who you are, your relationship with the tenant who died and how long you had lived with them.
+We may ask you for proof of who you are, your relationship with the tenant who died and how long you had lived with them.

 If you hold a joint tenancy with someone who has passed away - you automatically become the sole tenant - this is also known as survivorship.

 A joint tenant takes priority over anyone else's claim to inherit the tenancy.

 A husband, wife or civil partner will always take priority over anyone else, unless it is a joint tenancy.
 In this case the tenancy continues in the name of the other joint tenant.
 If there is a choice between qualifying relatives, you will need to decide among yourselves as to who inherits the tenancy.